Japanese stationery is well loved, and for good reason.

 How did Japanese stationery earn its reputation?

 In Japan, handwriting is seen and respected as an art form.
-The county has a strong tradition of helping their citizens to develop an interest in writing by hand from a young age.
+The country has a strong tradition of helping their citizens to develop an interest in writing by hand from a young age.

 Calligraphy is an example of that strongly held tradition, and in Japanese culture it is still widely taught today.
 The intricate characters of calligraphy often require fine tipped pens or brush pens in order to be readable and neat on paper.